TedHusted/awake/awake.md/awake.md

 Despite the nurse’s assurances, Jill looks worried.

 “Stop it, mom.
 It’s a simple procedure.
 I don’t even have to change into a gown.
 It’s one step above having my ears pierced.”
+Julie’s pageboy haircut showed off her ears, which  already had three piercings each.
+The rows of silver earrings complemented the blue and purple streaks in her platinum hair.

 “I know, dear.
 I’m a mom, and moms worry.”